 David has been at Newschannel 9 since late 2006.
 He began his career in meteorology here in Chattanooga at another station from 1991-1998.
 Then, served as Chief Meteorologist at WPMI-TV in Pensacola/Mobile from late 1998 to 2006.
-He was able to cover 11 tropical cyclones, including direct hits from Hurricanes Ivan, Dennis and Katrina.
+He was able to cover 11 tropical systems, including direct hits from Hurricanes Ivan, Dennis and Katrina.
 His coverage of Hurricane Ivan earned him the Associated Press award for Best Weather Anchor in Alabama.
-He also won the same award more recently from the Associated Press of Tennessee.
+He is a three time winner for Best Weather Anchor by the Tennessee Associated Press.
 Excerpts of his coverage of Hurricane Katrina were featured in National Geographic's: Inside Hurricane Katrina video.
 During his time on the Gulf Coast, he had the chance of a lifetime to fly with the US Navy Blue Angels.

-David and his wife Rebecca have two sons, Jack and Carter who are both currently at the University of Georgia (Go Dawgs!)
+David and his wife Rebecca have two sons, Jack and Carter who are both recent graduates of The University of Georgia (Go Dawgs!)

 When not predicting the weather, David is a huge sports fan (Braves, Preds, Falcons, Titans & Dodgers).
 He is also an avid runner competing in local and regional running events.